Aelto/tw3-modlist-manager/README.md

 ![general workflow diagram](docs/general_diagram.jpg)

 ## Creating a modlist
-Once the you've initialized the modlist manager, you can now create a new modlist with the text input and the `new` button.
+Once you've initialized the modlist manager, you can now create a new modlist with the text input and the `new` button.
 A modlist is just a directory with 6 folders, if any of these six folders is missing the manager won't consider the modlist as valid and won't display it in the interface.

 - the `mods` is where you drop all mods, the same way you did in vanilla
 - the `dlcs` directory is where you drop all DLCs, the same way you did in vanilla